02-003 Code of Conduct_20212-003

 e) a suitable memento of a function honouring the Member;

-f) food, lodging, transportation and entertainment provided by provincial, regional and local
+f) food, lodging, transportation and entertainment provided by provincial, regional

-governments or political subdivisions of them, by the Federal government or by a foreign
+and local governments or political subdivisions of them, by the Federal

-government within a foreign country, or by a conference, seminar or event where the
+government or by a foreign government within a foreign country, or by a

-Member is either speaking or attending in an official capacity;
+in an official capacity;

 g) food and beverages consumed at banquets, receptions or similar events, if:

-i. attendance is resultant to protocol or social obligations that accompanies the
+i. attendance is resultant to protocol or social obligations that accompanies

-responsibility of office;
+the responsibility of office;

-ii. the person extending the invitation or a representative of the organization is in
+ii. the person extending the invitation or a representative of the organization

-attendance; and
+is in attendance; and

 iii. the value is reasonable and the invitations infrequent; and

-h) communication to the offices of a Member, including subscriptions to newspapers and
+h) communication to the offices of a Member, including subscriptions to newspapers

-periodicals.
+and periodicals.

-In the case of categories (b), (e), (f), (g) and (h), if the value of the gift or benefit exceeds $200,
+In the case of categories (b), (e), (f), (g) and (h), if the value of the gift or benefit

-or if the total value received from any one source over a twelve (12) month period exceeds $200,
+exceeds $200, or if the total value received from any one source over a twelve (12)

-the Member shall within thirty (30) days of receipt of the gift or of reaching the annual limit, file a
+month period exceeds $200, the Member shall within thirty (30) days of receipt of the

-disclosure statement with the Clerk.
+gift or of reaching the annual limit, file a disclosure statement with the Clerk.

 The disclosure statement (see Form A) must indicate: